-For organisations of all sizes, part of building and maintaining a successful business is developing and consistently applying internal controls.
+For organizations of all sizes, part of building and maintaining a successful business is developing and consistently applying internal controls.
 This is especially important for business critical functions like purchasing, where waste, needless expense, and dangerous levels of risk exposure can result without them.

 Creating and implementing effective purchasing internal controls doesn’t have to be difficult, however.
-By following a few straightforward best practices, you can ensure your workflows are secure and well-optimised while leaving enough flexibility to ensure smooth operations and reactive flexibility in uncertain times.
+By following a few straightforward best practices, you can ensure your workflows are secure and well-optimized while leaving enough flexibility to ensure smooth operations and reactive flexibility in uncertain times.

 Why Purchasing Internal Controls Matter